kcibak/kcibak/README.md

 Email: cibakkn@gmail.com

 👀 I’m interested in helping people and the environment, and learning.
-🌱 I’m currently learning about computer science and life!
+🌱 I’m currently learning about computer science and and intrested in learning about cybersecurity!